Skip to content

 Generic manufacturers and compounding pharmacies can deviate from standard AAO colors because of packaging or supply constraints.
 For example, some prostaglandin products may appear with clear or white caps rather than teal.
 If a refill looks different, instruct patients to confirm the drug name and strength on the label before use.
 In the clinic, confirm class and indication when switching between branded and generic versions to keep education and workflows consistent.

-Cap Color Chart by Medication Class
+Cap Color Reference by Medication Class

 ClassColor